 A Fret Level is the process in which a guitar's frets are leveled to the same height.
 This is necessary when a guitar's frets aren't perfectly even, or when they've worn out from playing.
 This is an extremely common procedure, and many players have a fret level done every few years or so, depending on how they play and how hard they are on their frets.
 Most guitars can have their frets leveled three or four times before the frets get too low to play, in which case the guitar needs to be refretted.

 A luthier is a commonly used term to describe a person who builds and/or repairs guitars and other stringed instruments.
 It originally was used in reference to people who built an instrument known as a lute, which is an ancestor of the guitar.
-Myself, I prefer to be called a Guitar Tech.
+We just prefer to be called Guitar Techs.

 Setup / Fretwork